albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 You have the potential for a self-singularity.

-Please email critique to <albertwujj@gmail.com> (Albert Wu) or <timerox888@gmail.com> (Aaron Wu).
+Please email critique to <albertwujj@gmail.com> (Albert) or <timerox888@gmail.com> (Aaron).
 Feel free to copy.
 After all, these are quotes, not original thoughts.
 Part 3 is coming.

 [Part 1](http://amathematicalworld.com/infinitepotential)
 [Part 2](http://amathematicalworld.com/infinitepotential2)